 - Avoid all gluten and dairy products, as they inflame the gut lining and worsen intestinal permeability (leaky gut syndrome).

 - Foods that have natural antibiotic properties will fight candida very effectively if they are eaten regularly.
 The best ones are raw garlic (finely chopped, minced, grated or juiced), onions, leeks, and radishes, cruciferous vegetables (broccoli, Brussels sprouts, cauliflower, cabbage), fresh ginger (finely chopped or grated) and raw cabbage juice.

 Raw fresh vegetable juices are vitally important.
-See the A-Z medical guide to juicing in the [products]1012[/products] book.
+See the A-Z medical guide to juicing in the "Raw Juices Can Save Your Life" book and the recommended juicing recipe below to assist with candida from the book.

 Take 1 - 2 capsules up to four times daily just before food - A combination of effective herbs that will give your intestines a thorough spring clean.

-[products]2034- MSM Plus Vitamin C
+- MSM Plus Vitamin C

 The above statements have not been evaluated by the FDA and are not intended to diagnose, treat or cure any disease.

 Know someone who might benefit from this article?
 Share it!